 ‘RE is like the Tardis.
 Despite the small space it occupies in the curriculum, it is huge, encompassing nothing less than humanity’s most searching questions, its deepest hopes, the history of the world’s beliefs and their diverse manifestation in the modern world.’
 (NATRE)

-Delivery of RE is usually taught as a weekly lesson, however it can also be through larger blocks of time when it is felt this would be more effective.
+Delivery of RE is usually weekly, however sometimes, especially in upper KS2, it may be delivered through several sessions a week over two or three weeks.
+Children and staff have indicated that for some units of work, larger blocks of RE teaching can have a more positive impact on learning.
 There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies, and collective worship.

-Parents have the right to withdraw their child from RE lessons and collective worship and should talk to the Headteacher if this is their intention.
+Parents have the right to withdraw their child from RE lessons or parts of it and should talk to the Headteacher if this is their intention.
+Whilst we respect this right, we hope parents can see our curriculum does not promote or encourage a certain set of beliefs and contributes to children’s development in many valuable ways.

 You can read our RE Policy on our policies page here.